 The Group is exposed to risks associated with changes in the market price of marine diesel fuel and LNG.
 In order to reduce price volatility and add a fixed component to the inherent floating nature of fuel prices, the Group may manage its exposure by entering into hedging instruments with certain financial intermediaries.
 Fuel price hedging instruments are used to reduce fuel price risk and to minimize fuel surcharges, not for generating trading profits.
 Gains and losses resulting from fuel forward contracts are recognized as a component of fuel costs.
-Currently, the Group's Financial Risk Management Policy limits hedging to a maximum of 95% of anticipated monthly fuel consumption up to the end of the fifth performance term ("PT5").
-PT5 commenced April 1, 2020 and will end on March 31, 2024.
+The Group's Financial Risk Management Policy limits hedging for marine diesel fuel and LNG so that at any time the monthly hedges shall not exceed: a maximum of 95% of anticipated monthly fuel consumption for the immediately following 12 month period; 90% of anticipated monthly fuel consumption for the period thereafter to the end of the 36th month; and up to 70% of anticipated monthly fuel consumption for the period between the end of the 36th month and the end of the sixth performance term on March 31, 2028.

-Notes to the Consolidated Financial Statements Years ended March 31, 2023 and 2022 (Tabular amounts expressed in thousands of Canadian dollars)
+Notes to the Consolidated Financial Statements Years ended March 31, 2024 and 2023 (Tabular amounts expressed in thousands of Canadian dollars)